hcitang/hci-reading-group/index.md

 ## Previous Papers

+* Apr 6 - Angela - Susanne Putze, Dmitry Alexandrovsky, Felix Putze, Sebastian Höffner, Jan David Smeddinck, and Rainer Malaka.
+2020.
+Breaking The Experience: Effects of Questionnaires in VR User Studies.
+In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI '20).
+Association for Computing Machinery, New York, NY, USA, 1–15.
+DOI:https://doi.org/10.1145/3313831.3376144

 * Mar 30 - Sho - Rebecca Gulotta, David B. Gerritsen, Aisling Kelliher, and Jodi Forlizzi.
 2016.
 Engaging with Death Online: An Analysis of Systems that Support Legacy-Making, Bereavement, and Remembrance.
 In Proceedings of the 2016 ACM Conference on Designing Interactive Systems (DIS '16).
 Association for Computing Machinery, New York, NY, USA, 736–748.
 DOI:https://doi.org/10.1145/2901790.2901802